Wappsto/pxt-wappsto/README.md

 ### configure apn

-Configurere the APN to which the Wappsto:bit connects when on cellular network.
+Configure the APN to which the Wappsto:bit connects when on cellular network.

 ```sig
 wappsto.configureApn("apn")